By: Ronnie Brown on August 11th, 2020

 Another key advantage associated with the use of metal fiber felt is that it can be formed into various shapes.
 While woven wire mesh can be formed as well, it is much harder to work with.

-When handled too much, the mesh’s ability to filter contaminants can become compromised.
+When handled too much, the integrity of the wires and the mesh’s ability to filter contaminants can become compromised.

-Metal fiber felt filters also have low electrical and heat resistance.
+Metal fiber felt filters also have low electrical and heat conductivity.
 This makes them ideal for electrical applications and operations that filter hot materials.

 What Are the Drawbacks of Metal Fiber Felt?